 - La Jolla

-- UC San Diego Thornton Hospital: first floor lobby near the dining room
+- Thornton Pavilion: First-floor lobby near the dining room

-- UC San Diego Moores Cancer Center: Second floor hallway near restrooms
+- Moores Cancer Center: Second-floor hallway near restrooms

 Gifts and Gift Shops